 |

-Based on what off-road tracks we have been on the GXL's system works very well indeed.
-Remember its not just the 4wd hardware but the gearing especially low range, extra height, suspension travel and engine power that makes it very good in various conditions.
+Opinion and summary Based on what off-road tracks we have been on the LandCruiser's system works very well indeed.
+Remember its not just the 4wd hardware but the gearing especially low range, tyre type, extra height, suspension travel and engine power that makes it very good in various conditions.
 Don't forget driver ability and experience helps too !
-I also find it ironic that the 'luxury-version' gets the most aids whilst the models that need them most - Ie. basic versions don't get them.
-Let's face it how often do you see a luxury 4wds on the beach or in the middle of nowhere.
-I haven't and I go everywhere !
+I also find it ironic that the top range models which gets the most aids whilst the models that need them most - Ie. basic versions don't get them.
+The top range LandCruiser system are also quite noisy as the system work automatically to maintain traction.
 All current Prado's have independent front double wishbones in the front with gas dampers and coil springs and live axle rear also with gas shocks and coils.
-Only the Grande aka top range model version gets pneumatic or 'air bags' instead of springs.
+Only the Grande aka top range model version gets pneumatic or 'air bags' as well as springs.
 One last thing.
-If a road you're traveling on is slippery and no wheels have any traction it doesn't matter whether it is 4wd, AWD or whatever you won't be going anywhere in a controllable fashion.
+If a road you're traveling on is slippery and no wheels have any traction it doesn't matter whether it is 4WD, AWD or whatever you won't be going anywhere in a controllable fashion.
+The latest electronic assisted systems are very impressive and can find traction - but only in certain circumstances.

 |